MarceloFossRJ/bulls_and_cows/readme.md

-# Coding Challenge

-Write a command line program in ruby that accurately and efficiently guesses the word in 4 letter word Cows and Bulls game.

 ## Word Bulls and Cows

-Players: Two - Also known as: Word Mastermind
+Word Bulls and Cows is two player game also known as Word Mastermind.

-Players take turns in trying to guess each other's word.
+The players take turns in trying to guess each other's word.

 ## Description